Crazzy626/TG_EDITED_FORWARDER/README.md

 # [DOC]

 ## [Settings]:
 	Configure settings /settings/telegram_config.json

 **Telegram settings:**
 	get from your Telegram account (see telegram api docs) "username" / "api_id" / "api_hash"

 **Messages forward rules:** are set within "forward_map"

 	Every entry is a Froward Group - indicate from which Channels to forward messages to which Channels

-   "group_name" - any name for the group "forward_from" - list of Channels from which need to forward messages
+	"group_name" - any name for the group
-                   - every entry is a set of parameters for this channel "chat_id" - Channel ID as it on Telegram
+	"forward_from" - list of Channels from which need to forward messages.
+Every entry is a set of parameters for this channel "chat_id" - Channel ID as it on Telegram
 	"chat_name" - Channel Name as it on Telegram "is_monitor_edited" - true if messages form this Channel needs to be monitored for edit event "monitor_edited_filter_str" - filter string applied before message is placed in momnitoring list

 	*Note: see [Edited Message Monitor] section*

 	"forward_to" - list of Channels where need to forward messages